Why does your skin feel more sensitive on Mondays?

 Worsen conditions such as acne, rosacea, or dermatitis

-High-fat meals, less water, more alcohol, or irregular sleep can all cause internal inflammation, resulting in duller, dehydrated, or blemished skin.
+High-fat meals, less water, more alcohol, or irregular sleep habits can all cause internal inflammation, resulting in duller, dehydrated, or blemished skin.

 "Weekends tend to be days of less restful sleep, changes in diet, more sun exposure, alcohol, or even neglecting our facial care routine.
 All of these influence the skin barrier, which is responsible for protecting us from the outside world."